INTERNAL DRAGONS: DIFFICULTY OF DIAGNOSING CELIAC DISEASE (CH3)

 Like a recurring nightmare, I relived this scene in my youth.
 Like a hamster on a wheel, I cycled thorough illness.
 I tried to hide my illness but it was over too great and overcame me.
 I found myself asking for bathroom passes at school and hobbling down the hallway as blackness spotted my eyes.
 I passed out in the bathroom stalls and prayed for the feeling to pass.
 I was always afraid of getting in trouble for being in the bathroom too long both at school and at home.
 All the while, I would think to myself, “My parents know what is happening to me, they know and don’t care.”
 I wondered if I would survive the state I was in.
 I wondered if I would have a normal life, become someone’s wife, have children, have a career.
 I didn’t know what was wrong with me.
 I didn’t know if I would survive it.
 Whatever it was, it got worse every year.

 By college, I was accustomed to passing out all the time.
 Falling on the floor unconscious, hitting my head on the way down, seeing black was all part of an odd normalcy.
 Living in pain was normal to me.
+I had been accused for years of being a hypochondriac, a common experience of those with celiac disease (Green 1).
 At 19, doctors diagnosed me with endometriosis.
 During the multiple surgeries they performed, they cut away scar tissue that grew all over my intestines and my bladder.
 I was riddled with stomach issues and an overactive and painful bladder.
 Doctors attributed stomach issues to the presence of scar tissue.
 It took ten more years to diagnose my celiac disease and interstitial cystitis.
+Misdiagnosis or diagnosis of concurrent problems is very common in people with celiac disease.
+Dr. Peter Green, the Director of the Celiac Disease Center at Columbia University, in the book, “Celiac Disease a Hidden Epidemic, Green discusses this phenomenon stating:

 When I started seeking help, doctors told me I had irritable bowel syndrome.
 They performed no tests to be sure.
 Endometriosis provided a catch all excuse for my symptoms as apathetic doctors pushed me out their doors with no answers year after year.
 It was almost as if the psyche of my parents infiltrated the doctors.
 No one seemed to listen to me and no one seemed to care.
 Finally, when I was in my PhD program, one of the campus doctors listened to me.
 She sent me to a GI specialist and an urologist.
 After a myriad of tests, the GI specialist finally diagnosed the celiac disease.
 The urologist only needed to hear my bladder pain beginning at age 8 to know what my problem was.
 I felt hopeful that doctors were finally helping me and angry that it took so long.